Ami Thumi

 Ami Tumi is loosely based on Richard Brinsley Sheridan's comic opera The Duenna.
+There is an old movie called Ananda Nilayam (1971) directed by B.S.
+Narayana which is also based on the same literature.

 Plot

-Ami Thumi is a situation comedy about two loving couples: Deepika (Eesha Rebba) and Ananth (Adivi Sesh), then Maya (Aditi Myakal) and Vijay (Avasarala Srinivas).
-The couple's fathers are business rivals, and Deepika's father Janardhan (Tanikella Bharani) objects to the relationship.
-While Maya opts to become a nun, Janardhan arranges a match to another man, Sri Chilipi (Vennela Kishore); however, Deepika tricks Sri Chillipi into helping them.
+Ami Thumi is a situation comedy about two couples in love: Maya (Aditi Myakal) and Vijay (Avasarala Srinivas) and his sister Deepika (Eesha Rebba) and Ananth (Adivi Sesh).
+Deepika's father Janardhan (Tanikella Bharani) objects to her relationship and is also a business rival of Maya's father.
+While Maya opts to become a nun, Janardhan arranges Deepika's marriage with another man, Sri Chilipi (Vennela Kishore); however, Deepika tricks Sri Chillipi into helping them.
 The movie follows his plans to help them change Janardhan's mind.